nathan-barry/nathan.rs/content/notes/os-threads.md

 - A single process can have multiple threads, but it must have at least one.
 - Threads essentially virtualize the processor, making it seem as though many actions are happening concurrently when, in reality, they might be taking turns rapidly.

-#### Thread Properties
-- *States of a Thread:*
-    - Similar to processes, threads also traverse a set of the same states: New, Ready, Running, Blocking, and Terminated.
+Similar to processes, threads also traverse a set of the same states: New, Ready, Running, Blocking, and Terminated.

-- *Threads and Memory Addressing:*
+#### Threads and Memory Addressing
 - A process sets an address space.
 However, **all threads within the same process share this address space.**
 - Thus, any data of the process, especially global data, can be accessed by all its threads.
 - Notably, while each thread maintains its own stack, **they all share the heap**.
 A potential problem arises here since any thread can modify another thread's stack, typically seen as a bug.
 - **Each active thread has the exclusive use of CPU registers.** If a thread is preempted, its register values are preserved as part of its state, allowing the succeeding thread to utilize the registers.

 #### Threads & Processes Data Structures
   - *Process Control Block (PCB):*